Primitive Lie algebras of rational vector fields

-\begin{THM} Let $\mathfrak g$ be a finite-dimensional Lie algebra of rational vector fields on a projective manifold $X$ of dimension at least two.
-If $\mathfrak g$ is transitive and primitive, then there exists a rational map $\varphi : X \dashrightarrow G/H$ to a homogeneous algebraic space such that $\mathfrak g$ coincides with the pull-back under $\varphi$ of the Lie algebra induced by the right invariant vector fields on $G/H$. \end{THM}
+\begin{thm} Let $\mathfrak g$ be a finite-dimensional Lie algebra of rational vector fields on a projective manifold $X$ of dimension at least two.
+If $\mathfrak g$ is transitive and primitive, then there exists a rational map $\varphi : X \dashrightarrow G/H$ to a homogeneous algebraic space such that $\mathfrak g$ coincides with the pull-back under $\varphi$ of the Lie algebra induced by the fundamental vector fields on $G/H$. \end{thm}

-\begin{remark} When $X$ has dimension one, and the Lie algebra $\mathfrak g$ is abelian, and hence one-dimensional, the conclusion of Theorem \ref{THM:B} is false.
-In dimension two or higher, primitiveness automatically implies that $\mathfrak g$ is non-abelian. \end{remark}
+\begin{remark} When $X$ has dimension one, the conclusion of Theorem \ref{THM:B} remains true except when $\mathfrak g$ is one-dimensional (see Proposition \ref{P:rationalLie} ).
+Observe also that, in dimension two or higher, primitiveness automatically implies that $\mathfrak g$ is non-abelian. \end{remark}